TrademarkTrademark

 • Virtual Machine — an IaaS instance, this can be Windows or Linux and there are resource blocks for both of these individually.

-First off we create ourselves a little helper in a locals block this will ensure naming is consistent for all resources we provision:
+First off we create a little helper in a locals block.
+This keeps naming consistent across every resource we provision:

-Normally this would be done with input variables to ensure that it is configurable however in this instance given it's an example I've opted for static values.
+Normally you'd drive this with input variables so it stays configurable, but since this is just an example I've opted for static values.

-The next is our Resource Group creation, this is where all our resources will land.
-It also helps ensure a consistent location is used for all resources.
+Next is the Resource Group, where all our resources will land.
+It also gives us a single consistent location for everything.

 As you can see we are referencing our local.suffix, which will yield us the name rg-dev-aue-app.